Line-fr/Vship/doc/VshipAPI.md

 Vship_PinnedFree(mypointer); //cleanup using this function
 ```

-### Vship_SSIMU2Init(Vship_SSIMU2Handler* handler, int width, int height)
+### Vship_SSIMU2Init(Vship_SSIMU2Handler* handler, Vship_Colorspace_t src_colorspace, Vship_Colorspace_t dis_colorspace)

-This function is used to perform some preprocessing using the width and height.
+This function is used to perform some preprocessing using colorspaces.
 It creates a handler to be used on the compute function.
 A handler should only be used to process one frame at a time, should not be used after free but it can process multiple frames sequentially.
 It is possible and even recommended to create multiple Handler to process multiple frames in parallel.

 ### Vship_SSIMU2Free(Vship_SSIMU2Handler handler)

 To avoid leaks, every handler that was allocated should be freed later using this function.

-### Vship_ComputeSSIMU2Float(Vship_SSIMU2Handler handler, double* score, const uint8_t* srcp1[3], const uint8_t* srcp2[3], int64_t stride);

-(There is a v2 that adds stride2 to specify a different srcp2 stride)

-Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames which both have a given stride.

-these frames must be planar RGB with BT709 transfer and their color data encoded in 32bit Float.

-### Vship_ComputeSSIMU2Uint16(Vship_SSIMU2Handler handler, double* score, const uint8_t* srcp1[3], const uint8_t* srcp2[3], int64_t stride);
+### Vship_ComputeSSIMU2(Vship_SSIMU2Handler handler, double* score, const uint8_t* srcp1[3], const uint8_t* srcp2[3], const int64_t lineSize1[3], const int64_t lineSize2[3]);

-(There is a v2 that adds stride2 to specify a different srcp2 stride)

-Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames which both have a given stride.
+Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames who each have their own strides per plane.
+The color conversion is done by vship with respect to the colorspace given at init to the handler.

-these frames must be planar RGB with BT709 transfer and their color data encoded in 16bit Unsigned integer.

-### Vship_ButteraugliInit(Vship_ButteraugliHandler* handler, int width, int height, float intensity_multiplier)
+### Vship_ButteraugliInit(Vship_ButteraugliHandler* handler, Vship_Colorspace_t src_colorspace, Vship_Colorspace_t dis_colorspace, int Qnorm, float intensity_multiplier)

-This function is used to perform some preprocessing using the width and height.
+This function is used to perform some preprocessing using colorspaces.
 It creates a handler to be used on the compute function.
 A handler should only be used to process one frame at a time, should not be used after free but it can process multiple frames sequentially.
 It is possible and even recommended to create multiple Handler to process multiple frames in parallel.

 The intensity multiplier corresponds to the screen luminosity in nits.
 It is usually set at 203 nits or 80 nits.

-### Vship_ButteraugliInitv2(Vship_ButteraugliHandler* handler, int width, int height, int Qnorm, float intensity_multiplier)

-Same as the above but you can specify your own Qnorm to compute any wanted norm of the distmap on the gpu instead of norm2.
+Qnorm allows getting an arbitrary norm of the Butteraugli distortion map in the ButteruagliScore object.
+By default you can set it to 2.

 ### Vship_ButteraugliFree(Vship_ButteraugliHandler handler)

 To avoid leaks, every handler that was allocated should be freed later using this function.

-### Vship_ComputeButteraugliFloat(Vship_ButteraugliHandler handler, Vship_ButteraugliScore* score, const uint8_t *dstp, int64_t dststride, const uint8_t* srcp1[3], const uint8_t* srcp2[3], int64_t stride)
+### Vship_ComputeButteraugli(Vship_ButteraugliHandler handler, Vship_ButteraugliScore* score, const uint8_t *dstp, int64_t dststride, const uint8_t* srcp1[3], const uint8_t* srcp2[3], int64_t stride)

-(There is a v2 that adds stride2 to specify a different srcp2 stride)

-Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames which both have a given stride.
+Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames who each have their own strides per plane.
+The color conversion is done by vship with respect to the colorspace given at init to the handler.

-these frames must be planar RGB with BT709 transfer and their color data encoded in 32bit Float.

 It is possible to retrieve the distortion map of butteraugli.
 If you supply NULL to dstp, the distortion map will be discarded without even going back to the CPU.
 As such, only the score will be obtained.
-However, if you supply a valid pointer allocated of the right size `sizeof(float)*image_height*dststride`, the distortion will be retrieved and stored here.
+However, if you supply a valid pointer allocated of the right size `sizeof(float)*image_height*dststride`, the distortion will be retrieved and stored here. image_height here represent the new height of the image.
+If the colorspace specifies a resize and a crop, you will need to take that into account.

+### Vship_CVVDPInit(Vship_CVVDPHandler* handler, Vship_Colorspace_t src_colorspace, Vship_Colorspace_t dis_colorspace, float fps, bool resizeToDisplay, const char* model_key_cstr)

+This function is used to perform some preprocessing using colorspaces.
+It creates a handler to be used on the compute function.
+A handler should only be used to process one frame at a time, should not be used after free but it can process multiple frames sequentially.
+It is not recommended to create multiple Handler to process multiple frames in parallel since you need to give the handler a coherent temporal influx of frames.

+This handler will have its own temporal filter.
+As such, you need to feed frames in the right order to this handler.

+the video fps value is important since it controls the size of the temporal filter and can increase or lower VRAM value.

+for more information about resizeToDisplay and models, you can refer to [this page](CVVDP.md)

+### Vship_CVVDPFree(Vship_CVVDPHandler handler);

+To avoid leaks, every handler that was allocated should be freed later using this function.

+### Vship_ResetCVVDP(Vship_CVVDPHandler handler);

+If you wish to reuse a handler but for a different video or even a different part of the video, you may wish to reset the temporal filter without recreating a whole new handler (which can take more time).
+This is what this function is made for.
+It resets the temporall filter of a given handler.

-### Vship_ComputeButteraugliUint16(Vship_ButteraugliHandler handler, Vship_ButteraugliScore* score, const uint8_t *dstp, int64_t dststride, const uint8_t* srcp1[3], const uint8_t* srcp2[3], int64_t stride)
+### Vship_ComputeCVVDP(Vship_CVVDPHandler handler, double* score, const uint8_t *dstp, int64_t dststride, const uint8_t* srcp1[3], const uint8_t* srcp2[3], const int64_t lineSize[3], const int64_t lineSize2[3])

-(There is a v2 that adds stride2 to specify a different srcp2 stride)

-Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames which both have a given stride.
+Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames who each have their own strides per plane.
+The color conversion is done by vship with respect to the colorspace given at init to the handler.

-these frames must be planar RGB with BT709 transfer and their color data encoded in 16bit Unsigned Integer.

-It is possible to retrieve the distortion map of butteraugli.
+It is possible to retrieve the distortion map of CVVDP.
 If you supply NULL to dstp, the distortion map will be discarded without even going back to the CPU.
 As such, only the score will be obtained.
-However, if you supply a valid pointer allocated of the right size `sizeof(float)*image_height*dststride`, the distortion will be retrieved and stored here.
+However, if you supply a valid pointer allocated of the right size `sizeof(float)*image_height*dststride`, the distortion will be retrieved and stored here. image_height here represent the new height of the image.
+If the colorspace specifies a resize and a crop, you will need to take that into account.